METRIX IAP

 Expand "Built for Pressure" — Highest Efficiency Line

-"Built for pressure." produced $31.80 CPA and 3.84% CVR on $51.94 spend.
-This is the most efficient copy line in the account at the lowest deployment.
-At that CVR, expansion is not a risk — it's an obligation.
-Allocate $1,500–2,000 to a dedicated ad set with this as the sole primary text.
+"Built for pressure." produced $25.97 CPA and 6.06% CVR on $51.94 spend — the most efficient copy line in the account at the lowest deployment.
+Allocate $400–600 to a dedicated ad set with this as the sole primary text.

 74% confidence (micro-signal)

-$31.42 CPA, 3.74% CVR — best efficiency pocket in the account.
-This segment has never received a purpose-built creative.
-All current performance is algorithmic overflow from broad ASC targeting.
+$31.42 CPA, 3.74% CVR — best efficiency pocket in the account, never given a purpose-built creative.
 A dedicated concept could improve this segment's volume significantly without sacrificing efficiency.

 87% confidence